DOGE-Train: Discrete Optimization on GPU with End-to-end Training: Related Work

 \subsection{Unrolling algorithms for parameter learning}

 Algorithms containing differentiable iterative procedures are combined with neural networks for improving performance of such algorithms.
-One of the earliest works in this direction is~\cite{lecun_learned_ista} which embedded sparse coding algorithms in a neural network by unrolling.
+Such approaches show more generalization power than pure neural networks based ones as shown in the survey~\cite{algorithm_unrolling}.
+The work of~\cite{lecun_learned_ista} embedded sparse coding algorithms in a neural network by unrolling.
 For solving inverse problems~\cite{admm_csnet, trainable_diffusion} unroll through ADMM and non-linear diffusion resp.
-Overall, such approaches show more generalization power than pure neural networks based ones as shown in the survey~\cite{algorithm_unrolling}.
-Slightly different than from the above works, neural networks were used to predict update directions for training other neural networks (e.g.\ in~\cite{andrychowicz2016learning_gd}).
+Lastly, neural networks were used to predict update directions for training other neural networks (e.g.\ in~\cite{andrychowicz2016learning_gd}).